 A configuration is a set of specific artifacts versions of a component.
-A configuration evolves over time as changes are made to the artefacts in the configuration.
+A configuration evolves as changes are made to the artifacts in the configuration.
 At different times it might contain different sets of artifact versions.
 Such a configuration is also called a stream.
 A stream can contain changes and is mutable.
-Snapshots of configurations (streams) at a certain time is called a baseline.
+Snapshots of configurations (streams) at a certain time are called a baseline.
 Their role is to record a configuration state for either a comparison or simply later reuse.
 Baselines, can’t be changed, they are immutable.

-The AMR teams creates baselines consistently across all artefact types for each milestone and release.
+The AMR teams create baselines consistently across all artifact types for each milestone and release.
 The baselines are used to branch new streams for changes going into the next product release.

 What is a global configuration?